All Too Well: Critical reviews

 In reviews of Red, critics lauded "All Too Well" for its detail-heavy lyricism and deemed it the album's centerpiece.
 Dolan, Robbins, and Semon said that the imagery of the couple "dancing around the kitchen in the refrigerator light" was a highlight.
 Many reviewers picked "All Too Well" as the album's best track, including Jonathan Keefe for Slant Magazine, Sam Lansky for Billboard, Grady Smith for Entertainment Weekly, and Ben Rayner for the Toronto Star.
 Rosen wrote that it "takes a special songwriter to craft a sneering kiss-off that's also tender valediction", highlighting the bitter accusations ("You call me up again just to break me like a promise/ So casually cruel in the name of being honest") and the affectionate memories ("Photo album on the counter, your cheeks were turning red/ You used to be a little kid with glasses in a twin-size bed").

 Some critics highlighted Swift's evolved songwriting.
 Nelson, in his review for The Atlantic, complimented how Swift expressed "ambiguity" and said that the scarf imagery, like a Chekov's gun, makes it "an exhilarating piece of writing".
 He added that "All Too Well" explores the dissolution of a romance "so delicately" that he found himself contemplating the song similar to how he would do to a Leonard Cohen song.
 Keefe highlighted the bridge for featuring one of Swift's "best-ever lines" and how "the song explodes into a full-on bloodletting", American Songwriters Jewly Hight lauded the portrayal of heartbreak using "tangible details", and PopMatterss Arnold Pan said the song shows how Swift "has amped things up" by "combining the kind of drama that has come natural to her songwriting with a widescreen guitar-driven approach".

 Other reviews also praised the track's sound.
 Robbins wrote that "All Too Well" is one of the Red tracks that "go down like pop punch spiked by pros".
 Semon described the song as an "acoustic-tinged tearjerker" that has "an alarming intimacy and intense urgency that might even take [Swift's] diehard fans off-guard", and The New York Times Jon Caramanica said that the song "swells until it erupts".
 Newsday hailed "All Too Well" as the album's highlight "both in drama and execution, with Swift's vocals at their most emotional and her lyrics at their sharpest".
 In NME, Lucy Harbron selected its bridge as Swift's best and wrote that it was an "ultimate post-breakup big euphoric cry soundtrack".

+Retrospectively, as Red received increasing critical acclaim in the years following its release, so did "All Too Well".
+In 2021, Katie Rosseinsky of The Standard described it as "the greatest single Swift never released".